How many Christians are there in Saudi Arabia?

 There are an estimated 1.2 million Christians in Saudi Arabia.
-It’s a small percentage (3.5%) of the country’s total population of 34.7 million, the majority of whom are Muslim.
+It’s a small percentage (3.4%) of the country’s total population of 35.3 million, the majority of whom are Muslim.

 Please keep praying for your brothers and sisters in Saudi Arabia.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors supports the body of Christ on the Arabian Peninsula through organising prayer, distributing Scripture resources and training believers and pastors.
+Open Doors supports the body of Christ on the Arabian Peninsula by organising prayer, distributing Scripture resources, and training believers and pastors.

 God, we pray for our family in Saudi Arabia.
 Help those who live their faith in secret.
 Help those who worship You in the midst of an abusive and dangerous work environment.
 Help all of Your people in Saudi Arabia to know You are there and that You are with them in their suffering.
 Bring them peace and help them feel a sense of Your mercy and love.
 In Jesus' name, Amen.